 The Call of Duty error can also occur due to the programs running with overlay features.
 Programs like AMD Overlay, NVIDIA GeForce Experience, Discord Overlay, and Game Bar can cause errors in many cases

-Moreover, MSI Afterburn, a performance monitoring software application, is also responsible for this error.
-Hence, in this case, you can disable these applications to remove the error.
+Moreover, MSI Afterburn, a performance monitoring software application, is responsible for this error.
+Hence, you can disable these applications to remove the error in this case.

 To disable the Game Overlay in the NVIDIA GeForce Experience, follow these instructions: